 Flexitarianism: Why a flexible diet is becoming increasingly popular

-Less meat, more mindfulness
+Less meat, more awareness

 The benefits of a flexible diet at a glance